nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `show -n Hong Fai` displays line chart of `Hong Fai`'s performance in all his assessments.
 * `show 2 -f chartImage` shows and exports the line chart (produced of the 2nd student on the displayed list) into a file `chartImage.png`.
 * `show -g T02A` displays line chart of group `T02A`'s performance in their assessments.
-* `show -a Midterm` displays bar chart of the distribution of scores in the `Midterm` assessment.
+* `show -a Midterm` displays histogram of the distribution of scores in the `Midterm` assessment.

 [Return to table of contents](#table-of-contents)